 Updated March 2018: Melbourne is renown for its laneways and lively street-art scene.
 We encourage you to lose yourself in the moment, and perhaps see if you can find some gems of your own!

 Melbourne is famous for its arcades and laneways.
 There are many hidden art works tucked around street corners; little surprises waiting to be discovered.

 Some of these creations are officially commissioned by the City of Melbourne, while others are less official ...

-Of course, the nature of street art is that it's forever changing, so don't be too disappointed if the art displayed on this walk has changed or worn away.
-It's all part of the fun!
+Of course, the nature of street art is that it's forever changing, so don't be too disappointed if the art displayed on this map has changed or worn away.

-There are a series of pictures here that tell a story about the man in the suit.
+There's a series of images here that tell a story about the man in the suit.
 What's this guy up to?

 Looks like the robot man has made friends with the weird creatures to his left.
-Robots need friends too.
+It seems robots need friends too.

-Live spray painting here if you're lucky!
-Otherwise come and see what you can find on these walls.
+You may interrupt some live spray painting on Union Lane if you're lucky!
+Otherwise come and see what you can find - these walls are an ever-changing canvas.

 Head down into the subway to check out the latest installations here.
 There's also a zine shop and other local fashion designers.